Beth Tellman

 Assistant Professor, Environmental Studies

 and is the co-founder and Chief Science Officer at Floodbase.
+Trained as a geographer, she earned a B.Sc. from Santa Clara University,

 Beth co-founded an NGO in Mexico, Umbela, to promote transformation from Global South Perspectives.

-Beth is passionate about co-producing knowledge with actors outside academia to achieve social impact.
+Beth is passionate about co-producing knowledge with actors outside academia to achieve social impact,

 Email: beth.tellman at wisc dot edu